 “Colt,” Mom says, breaking my trance “Just remember, the best thing we can do is to take caution.
 Slow down.
 That’s what I tell your father.
 It’s what Grandma told Papa.
 And what Great Grandma…”

 “Mom, I got it.”

-“I don’t know,” Molly says with my phone now.
-She replays the video.
+“He’s got it all right,” Abby says, staring at my phone.
+She swipes and replays the video.
 Again the crash of the cymbals.
 The howls of laughter.
-“He’s got it pretty bad.”
+“He’s got it bad.”